alpha74/Docker-Guide/docs/create-ubuntu-container-cli.md

 - Type command: `docker rm foo` or `docker rm <hash>`.
 - Name of container is printed after task completes.
 - It removes space used by container.
+- Use: `docker container ls -aq | xargs docker container rm` to remove all containers.

 ### Running a container quickly using 'run'